SimenB/wait-until-promise/README.md

 Type: `function`, mandatory

 The function used to check if the promise should be resolved.
 It has to return a truthy value to successfully resolve.
+The promise is resolved with the value returned

 #### `maxWait`
 Type: `integer`, default: `50`